 While they both serve a similar purpose, these search engines have notable differences.
 Moreso when you consider how they present search results and in their operation.
-Even then, the two search engines offer users paid advertising and adhere to very similar ranking principles, consider sites’ technical health, backlinks, and so on.
+Even then, the two search engines offer users paid to advertise and adhere to very similar ranking principles, considering sites’ technical health, backlinks, and so on.

 However, when you search for the same phrase in each of them, you’ll get considerably different organic results.
 With that in mind, next, we will explore features that differentiate Bing from Google.